vvshard/just-bun/README.md

 These restrictions are imposed solely for the correct display of the list of recipes displayed using the `-l`, `-L`, `-lf` flags:

-The list of recipes is formed according to the text of the first switch instruction from recipeName:
+The list of recipes is formed according to the text of the first switch statement from recipeName:
-`switch (recipeName) {...}` and the restrictions apply only to this instruction:
+`switch (recipeName) {...}` and the restrictions apply only to this statement:
 1. All `case` expressions must be string literals without line breaks.
     Only one `case` is allowed per entire switch statement with an *undefined* literal for the default recipe.
 2. A chain of several `cases` before a common branch of operations is: